 HRH Princess Alexandra attending the re-opening of the hall in 2006.

-On Wednesday 25 January 2006, 13 years ago tomorrow, the grand re-opening of the hall was held, with a concert attended by HRH Princess Alexandra, ROSL's Vice-Patron.
+On Wednesday 25 January 2006, 15 years ago today, the grand re-opening of the hall was held, with a concert attended by HRH Princess Alexandra, ROSL's Vice-Patron.
 The hall was renamed in her honour to mark her longstanding commitment to the club and particularly, the Annual Music Competition.
+The concert saw a performance of Saint-Saen’s Carnival of the Animals by the great and good of ROSL's musical alumni, including Jennifer Micallef piano, Elizabeth Cooney violin, Juliette Bausor flute, Timothy Orpen clarinet and many more.

 The original St Andrew's Hall sign survives, but in the slightly-less-prominent position of the ROSL ARTS office.